 What does Kicking in Counter-Strike mean?

-When we talk about “kicking someone” in an online game, this usually refers to the act of forcing a player to leave the match.
-Most server admins can instantly kick a player from the server if they wish however, public games work a bit differently.
-If the game allows for this feature then someone would need to start a “vote kick” to remove a player from the game.
-To kick the player, a certain percentage of others in the match must vote to kick/remove that person from the match.
+Most server admins can instantly kick a player from the server if they wish.
+However, public CS:GO games work a bit differently.
+If the game allows for this feature, then someone would need to start a "callvote kick" to remove a player from the game.
+To kick the player that way, a certain percentage of others in the match must vote to kick/remove that person from the match.

 How to kick yourself in CSGO and not get banned

-Once you’ve activated the Command Console, open it with “~” during the game:
+- Once you've activated the Developer Console, open it with ~ during the game:

 - Type “status”